-Key Biscayne is a popular area for cyclers, who challenge themselves with a climb up the Rickenbacker Causeway, then coast along a slender strip of land flanked by swaying palm trees, top ranked beaches and beautiful blue waters of Biscayne Bay and the Atlantic Ocean.
+Key Biscayne is a popular area for Cyclists, who challenge themselves with a climb up the Rickenbacker Causeway, then coast along a slender strip of land flanked by swaying palm trees, top ranked beaches and beautiful blue waters of Biscayne Bay and the Atlantic Ocean.
 For more casual bikers, Bill Baggs Cape Florida State Park offers beach coasters for rental, as well as kayaks and other recreational equipment.

 Miami’s Amelia Earhart Park is an extreme sports hub, especially for hard-core mountain bikers.
 The Mountain Bike Trail offers 5.5 miles (9 km) of tracks with challenging slopes and runs.
-The 91-acre (37 hectares) crystal blue lake also offers wakeboarding, waterskiing, knee Boarding and bare footing lessons taught by champion coaches of the Miami Wakeboard Cable Complex.
+The 91-acre (37 hectares) crystal blue lake also offers wakeboarding, waterskiing, knee boarding and bare footing lessons taught by champion coaches at the Miami Watersports Complex.
 Milton E. Thompson Park lets fans race on, featuring a ½-mile-long (.2 meters) motocross track with moguls, jumps and turns, and a 15-foot-high (5 meters) bridge jump with tunnel, surrounded by lakes, live oaks, palm trees, and a wetland marsh prairie.
 Out in Everglades National Park’s Shark Valley, nature lovers can rent bikes and eyeball alligators from a safe distance as they pedal around a serene 15-mile (24 km) loop with slight elevation changes.

 For those who prefer four wheels over two, Miami offers many places to skateboard, from Ocean Drive to various county parks featuring ramps for all skill levels, such as Country Village Park, South Dade and Westwind Lakes Park.